Exact Algorithms for Computing Generalized Eigenspaces of Matrices via Jordan-Krylov Basis: Experiments

 \subsubsection{Comparison with the Frobenius normal form}

-There is an algorithm for computing generalized eigenvectors via the Frobenius normal form proposed by \cite{tak-yok1990} and by \cite{mor-kur2001}.
-Here, we compare the performance of our algorithm with only the computation of the Frobenius normal form.
-In this experiment, we use the function ``FrobeniusForm'' in the ``LinearAlgebra'' package of Maple. \Cref{tab:test-maple-Frobenius-5211-01} shows the results of computation for the examples in \Cref{sec:exp-20220714} in the case the characteristic polynomial has multiple irreducible factors.
+There are algorithms for computing generalized eigenvectors via the Frobenius normal form proposed by \cite{tak-yok1990} and by \cite{mor-kur2001}.
+Unfortunately, we do not have the complete implementation of their algorithms; thus, we have compared an implementation for computing the Frobenius normal form in Maple with our algorithm in Risa/Asir.
+In this experiment, we use the function ``FrobeniusForm'' in the ``LinearAlgebra'' package of Maple. \Cref{tab:test-maple-Frobenius-5211-01} shows the results of computation for the examples in \Cref{sec:exp-20220714} in the case that the characteristic polynomial has multiple irreducible factors.
 Computing time shows the CPU time, including the time for the garbage collection.
-Memory usage, documented as displayed, is the total amount of memory requested by Maple, which is similar to the case of Risa/Asir.
+In the result with Maple, Memory usage, documented as displayed, is the total amount of memory requested by Maple, which is similar to the case of Risa/Asir.
+The computing time of the minimal annihilating polynomials is included in our algorithm.
+The memory usage of our algorithm is the memory usage during the computation of the minimal annihilating polynomials.

-The experimental results show that, for matrices with multiple irreducible factors in the characteristic polynomial, the computation of the Frobenius normal form is time-consuming, although the memory utilization is minimal.
+We see that the computing time of the Frobenius normal form is similar to that of minimal annihilating polynomials in our algorithm.
+Regarding the computational complexity of the Frobenius normal form, it is known that the arithmetic complexity is at most $O(n^3)$ (\cite{sto1998}).
+On the other hand, for the computation of the minimal annihilating polynomial, when using a probabilistic algorithm, the complexity is $O(n^2 q^2 r)$ (see Proposition~\ref{prop:time-complexity-minimal-annihilating-polynomials}).
+Here, since $q$ is small compared to $n$, and considering that the test matrix becomes dense through similarity transformation, it is reasonable to assume that $r$ is close to $n$.
+Thus, this complexity can be regarded as equivalent to $O(n^3)$.
+As a result, we see that the computing times of the Frobenius normal form and the minimal annihilating polynomial reflect their respective theoretical complexity estimates.

+We remark that our algorithm gives generalized eigenvectors with the most simplified representation as a polynomial in the eigenvalue.